 “This is taking our country to a new level.
 We’re leading the world,” Trump said.
 “We’re leading it because of the people around the table.”

-Tech leaders in turn dished praise on the Donald, frequently pointing to his administration’s loosening of regulations that's allowing them to more easily build massive data centers for their resource-hungry AI projects.
+Tech leaders in turn dished praise on the Donald, frequently pointing to his administration’s loosening of regulations, which is allowing them to more easily build massive data centers for their resource-hungry AI projects.

 OpenAI CEO Sam Altman thanked Trump for being a “pro-business, pro-innovation president” and called the task force meeting “wonderful.”